EricssonResearch/dnt/getting_started/scenario_notification/README.md

 │     (prf)      │       │           │       └╔═══════╗┘
 └───╔═══════╗────┘       └─╔═══════╗─┘        ║ edge2 ║
     ║ edge1 ║              ║ core  ║          ╚═══════╝
-    ╚═══════╝              ╚═══════╝           R2DTWO
+    ╚═══════╝              ╚═══════╝           DNT
-     R2DTWO
+     DNT
 ```

 The __edge1__ node replicates the traffic arriving from the talker and the __edge2__ node does the elimination.
 (To have bi-directional traffic /e.g. ping test/, the backward direction is also configured: for the traffic from the __listener__ towards the __talker__ replication is at the node __edge2__ and elimination is at the node __edge1__ .)

-## R2DTWO OAM configuration
+## DNT OAM configuration

 The basic concepts and generic operation of the notification framework can be found in the doc folder of the repository.

 In this guide, we discuss only the notification-related parts of the configuration that is specific for this scenario.

 The notification aggregation point where the notification messages are sent to and collected is on the node __edge2__ (eno1 interface, IP address: 10.10.10.2).
 To collect the the notification messages a simple json receiver will be run on this node.
-R2DTWO on node __edge1__ is configured to send its notification messages on two interfaces (ens2f0 and ans2f1) to have redundancy for the notification.
+DNT on node __edge1__ is configured to send its notification messages on two interfaces (ens2f0 and ans2f1) to have redundancy for the notification.
 There is also a continuous oam ping initiated from c_edge1_tx to any destination, this will generate oam traffic that can be monitored with the oam packet and octet counters.
-R2DTWO on node __edge2__ sends its notification messages without redundancy to the same aggregation point (the simple json receiver collects messages from both nodes).
+DNT on node __edge2__ sends its notification messages without redundancy to the same aggregation point (the simple json receiver collects messages from both nodes).

 The corresponding configuration of `edge1.ini` related to notification is the following: